suquamish/isp-monitor/README.md

 ### Perface
 OMG!
 If you're using Windows or MacOS, I ask to ask if you read the part about my having a Pi Zero?!
 These (incomplete) instructions are so Linux specific that dyed-in-wool-Windows-and-Mac users should turn back.
-Then entire process of hacking this together was on the Pi Zero over ssh using vim.
+The entire process of hacking this together was on the Pi Zero over ssh using vim.

-(the point being: if you don't understand that, this project is not read for you yet)
+(the point being: if you don't understand the previous sentence, this project is not ready for you ... yet)

 This project depends on gnuplot: `sudo apt install gnuplot`